IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“On your way towards becoming a bad theoretician, take your own immature theory, stop checking it for mistakes, don't listen to colleagues who do spot weaknesses, and start admiring your own infallible intelligence.”

 ― <a href="https://en.wikipedia.org/wiki/Gerard_%27t_Hooft" target="_blank">Gerard 't Hooft</a>

+>“Physics is that subset of human experience which can be reduced to coupled harmonic oscillators”

+― <a href="https://en.wikipedia.org/wiki/Michael_Peskin" target="_blank">Michael Peskin</a>

 >“I don't think that any physicist would have been clever enough to have invented string theory on purpose...
 Luckily, it was invented by accident.”